Housing and Dining

 ISU also operates university apartments at Fredricksen Court, called Freddy court.
 This option is good for exchange students who would maybe like a more independent living experience as all the apartments have a kitchen.
 Rooms are still typically shared between residents, single rooms can be difficult to get.
 Fredricksen Court has a community center and a market/café.
 Campus is within walking distance, and a free bus for students goes throughout the day from Freddy Court to various areas of campus.

 Each type of housing has it’s own cost associated with it.
-The full list of university accommodation costs can be found on the 2019-2020 Rates page.
+The full list of university accommodation costs can be found on the Housing Rates page.

 Note: Prices are listed for a full year.
 Single semester students should halve the price on the website to better understand the cost.

-After you have been admitted to Iowa State, you will be able to submit a housing contract via the student web portal called Accessplus.
+After you have been admitted to Iowa State, you will be able to submit a housing contract via the student web portal called StarRez (this can be accessed from AccessPlus).
 The acceptance information you will receive in the mail will have information on how to use Accessplus, and you will see information in your ISUAbroad application after you're admitted about how to submit a housing contract.
 It is recommended students submit a contract as soon as they are admitted as rooming assignments are given out on a first come first serv basis.
 The longer you wait to submit your contract, the less likely it is you will receive your top choices for room type and location.

 Fall students will apply for the academic year for housing, but will only be charged for one semester.